 Note: there is no octopus.
 Actually, there is no sign either – the long line and delicious smell is your only clue that you’ve arrived at this unique culinary adventure.
-During our 45 minute wait, we had plenty of time to learn the proper protocol (leading to many comparisons on the Yelp site to the “Soup Nazi” from Seinfeld):
+During our 45 minute wait (much shorter on a rainy visit 11/23), we had plenty of time to learn the proper protocol (leading to many comparisons on the Yelp site to the “Soup Nazi” from Seinfeld):

 *No ordering.
 Gus prepares one meal each day and that’s what you get.

 *No napkins or utensils or bag.
-Bring your own or stop by the Starbucks on the corner.
+Bring your own.
+No seating either.
+Have a nearby office or picnic spot.

 *One meal per person.
 No exceptions.